Management Philosophy 101 for dealing with staff turnover: The best way to reduce turnover costs is to reduce turnover.

 - Calculate the cost of department staff and include discussion on their reactions to the vacancy.

 - Calculate the cost of losing customers that the employee is going to take with them, or the amount it will cost you to retain the customers of the sales person or customer service representative who leaves.
+For instance, if the outgoing individual is your key to bidding on construction jobs, you need to quantify what their departure will mean for client retention and the associated cash flow implications.

 - Calculate the cost of drug screens, educational and criminal background checks and other reference checks, especially if these tasks are outsourced.
 Don’t forget to calculate the number of times these are done per open position, as some companies conduct this process for the final two or three candidates.